joungh93/HSC_sephot/README.md

 ## Future works
 * PSFEx 3.21 (or later) version has different performance for writing output catalog of PSF-selected stars compared to PSFEx 3.17.1 (stable version for Redhat Linux).
-I will add the version dependencies to this Python code sequence.
+I will consider this version dependency in the Python code sequence.

 :smiley: